groupbuddies/apprenticeship-guide/weeklyreport/README.md

 Weekly Report
 =================

-In the end of each week, both the mentor and the apprentice need to fill in a small report.
+At the end of each week, both the mentor and the apprentice need to fill in a small report.
 The purpose of the report is to gather information to improve both the ongoing apprenticeship and the following ones.

-The main goal of the weekly report is to gather the following information.
+The main goal of the weekly report is to gather the following information:

 - [ ] Topics approached during the week.
 - [ ] Feedback from the mentor.